kryptobaseddev/storyforge/projectDocs/05-FrontendUIDesign.md

    - Interactive tutorials for new users
    - Contextual help throughout the application
    - Encouraging feedback for progress
-   - "Story Coach" character that provides tips
+   - "Story Oracle" character that provides tips
    - Age-appropriate language
    - Encouraging messaging